Sairyss/domain-driven-hexagon/README.md

 For example, if a user buys something, you may want to:

 - Send confirmation email to that user;
-- Send notification to corporate slack channel;
+- Send notification to a corporate slack channel;
 - Notify shipping department;
 - Perform other side effects that are not concern of an original buy operation domain.